arnaudbaali/docker-php-nginx/README.md

 ### Steps

- 1. Create a src folder on this root directory
+ 1. Create a **src** folder on this project root directory
- 2. Pull your code inside it
+ 2. Pull/Put your code inside it
- 3. Launch dockers
+ 3. Run dockers-compose

 ## Commands for the dockers